Modeling Markov Chain and Markov Decision Process

 Time-variant probability chart with the X-axis upper bound driven by the maximum number of state transitions set in the Markov simulation settings.

-Setting a state as Absorbing State
+Setting a state as an absorbing state

 Right-click context menu on the Dead state in the Markov diagram with the 'Set as Absorbing State' command highlighted to mark Dead as absorbing.

-You can add one or more Markov Action nodes as children of a Markov State node.
+To set this up, add one or more Markov Action nodes as children of a Markov State node.

 Fly-over menu on a Markov state with the Add Action button highlighted, used to attach Markov Decision Process actions such as Treatment A and Treatment B.